iocafe/iocafe-doc/source/security/authentication/200127-pairing-io-device-and-control-computer.rst

-﻿Pairing IO device and server
+﻿Automatic pairing IO device and server
 ========================================
 Whe IO device connects the first time, it generates it a random secret.
 From this point on the generated secret will be used to identify this particular IO device.